drshahizan/computer-system/profile/WANGYOUMIN0/readme.md

 ![Profile Image](https://github.com/WANGYOUMIN0/1/blob/main/mmexport1687265541670.jpg)

 ## About Me
 Hello!
+Hello!
 I'm Wang Youmin, an enthusiastic individual with a passion for learning and engaging with diverse ideas.
-I graduated with a focus on financial computing and I am keen on bridging the gap between finance and technology.
+I graduated with a degree in Computer Science and Technology from Nanyang Normal University (September 2019 - June 2023), and I am keen on bridging the gap between finance and technology.

 ## Interests
 - **Debate:** Enjoy discussing a wide range of topics, developing critical thinking and communication skills.